-The post of president was created in 1993 when the country became independent from the former Czechoslovakia.
+The post of the president of Slovakia was created in 1993 when the country became independent from the former Czechoslovakia.
 The President is directly elected by the people for five years and is eligible to serve for only two terms.
-He is the leader of the state and has largely ceremonial powers that are exercised at his/her discretion.
+The President is the leader of the state and has largely ceremonial powers that are exercised at his/her discretion.
 Michal Kováč was elected by a national council as the first president of Slovakia.
 However, upon the expiry of his term, they were unable to choose the successor leaving the position vacant for about a year.
-During that time, the duties got transferred to the Prime Minister and the Speaker of the National Council.
+During that time, the duties were transferred to the Prime Minister and the Speaker of the National Council.
 There was also a forced constitutional amendment so that the position is filled through a direct election by the citizens.
 Since then, there have been elections in 1999, 2004, 2009, 2014, and 2019.
 Zuzana Čaputová is the current President of Slovakia.

 Michal Kováč (1993-1998)

 Kováč served from 1993 to 1998 having been elected by the National Council.
 He was an economist and worked with a number of banks before finally getting into politics.
 He also spent some time in Cuba and London in the 1960s.
 Before the split of the former Czechoslovakia, he had served as a minister in the previous governments.
 He was one of the key leaders pushing for the independence of the country.
 His leadership is remembered for the intense rivalry with the PM which culminated in the kidnapping of his son.
 He became ineligible for the first direct election.

 Schuster was the president from 1999 to 2004.
 He was elected on May 29th, 1999 in the first direct elections in the country.
 He was inaugurated on June 15th the same year.
 He later ran for reelection in 2004 but was defeated badly only managing less than 8% of the votes.
 Before his election to the Presidency, he had served in a number of mayoral positions when the country was still united as Czechoslovakia.
 He also got assigned as ambassador to some countries.